-More than 66,000 wildfires were reported in 2022, making it more important than ever to be prepared.
+As wildfires continue to increase in frequency and severity, it is more important than ever to be proactive and prepared.
 Wildfires put lives, property and businesses at risk.
 Through FEMA, fire management assistance is available to state, local, tribal and territorial governments.
 This assistance helps with mitigation, management and control of fires.
 Brown & Brown specializes in providing personalized, powerful solutions to help protect you and your business against the risk of wildfires.